I'm already a Christian

 Should I be involved with CU?

 Praise God that he has saved you and brought you and other Christian brothers and sisters here to ECU ML!
-We're so glad you are here!
+We're so glad you are here - the body of Christ on campus needs you!
 There are great reasons to be involved at CU, here are just some of them:

 1. To think deeply